robotframework/robotframework/CONTRIBUTING.rst

 `Robot Framework project <https://github.com/robotframework/robotframework>`_.
 There are also many other projects in the larger `Robot Framework ecosystem
 <http://robotframework.org>`_ that you can contribute to.
 If you notice
-a library to tool missing, there is hardly any better way to contribute than creating your own project.
+a library or tool missing, there is hardly any better way to contribute than creating your own project.

 .. contents::